Discrete groups of packed, non-positively curved, Gromov hyperbolic metric spaces: Introduction

 If $\Gamma$ has torsion, a similar estimate holds for the {\em free systole}, cp.
 Section \ref{sub-notation} and formula (\ref{sys-uppernil}).
 In the restricted framework of nonpositively curved manifolds, this gives a new group-theoretic estimate of the length of the shortest closed geodesic in $\bar X = \Gamma \backslash X$, without any lower curvature bound assumption.

 Remark that without any bound of the upper nilradius of $\Gamma$ there is no hope of estimating sys$(\Gamma, X)$ from below in terms of $\delta$ and the packing constants.
 This is clear for groups acting with parabolics (cp.
 Example \ref{ex-parabolics}), but it also fails for groups without parabolics.
-It is enough to consider compact hyperbolic manifolds $\bar X = \Gamma \backslash X$ possessing very small periodic geodesics $\gamma$ of length $\varepsilon$, much smaller than the Margulis constant: by the classical theory of Kleinian groups, $\gamma$ has a very long tubular neighbourhood and, consequently, $\Gamma$ has arbitrarily large upper nilradius (this picture generalizes to actions of discrete groups on convex, packed, Gromov-hyperbolic spaces, see \S6 in \cite{BCGS} and \cite{CavS3}).
+It is enough to consider compact hyperbolic manifolds $\bar X = \Gamma \backslash X$ possessing very small periodic geodesics $\gamma$ of length $\varepsilon$, much smaller than the Margulis constant: by the classical theory of Kleinian groups, $\gamma$ has a very long tubular neighbourhood and, consequently, $\Gamma$ has arbitrarily large upper nilradius.
 Even without any a-priori bound of the upper nilradius of the action of $\Gamma$, one can always find a point $x$ where the minimal displacement is bounded below by a universal function of the geometric parameters $P_0,r_0,\delta$ of $X$.
 We call {\em diastole} of $\Gamma$ acting on $X$, denoted $\textup{dias} (\Gamma, X)$, the supremum over all $x\in X$ of the minimal displacement of $x$ under all non trivial elements of the group.
 The next result generalizes one of the classical versions of the Margulis Lemma on Riemannian manifolds with pinched, negatively curvature:

 \begin{cor} Let $(X,\sigma)$ be a $\delta$-hyperbolic, \textup{GCB}-space that is $P_0$-packed at scale $r_0>0$.
 Then, for any torsionless, discrete, non-elementary group of $\sigma$-isometries $\Gamma$ of $X$ we have: